-We do not have a sales or marketing infrastructure and have no experience in the sale, marketing or distribution of pharmaceutical products.
+We do not have a sales or marketing infrastructure and have limited experience in the sale, marketing or distribution of pharmaceutical products.
 To achieve commercial success for any approved product, we must either outsource these functions to third parties or develop an internal sales and marketing organization.
-If galeterone is approved in the United States, we intend to build a urology and oncology focused, specialty sales organization in the United States to support the commercialization of galeterone.
-We intend to commercialize galeterone outside the United States through collaborations with third parties.
-Such reliance on third parties to market our products, if approved, is risky as these parties may not perform satisfactorily or at all.
+Reliance on third parties to market our products, if approved, is risky as these parties may not perform satisfactorily or at all.